strib/forgefs/README.md

   }
 ```

-where "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" is your real
+where you need to substitute your real decksofkeyforge API key (in
-decksofkeyforge API key.
+quotes) in place of "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX".

 By default, the mountpoint for forgefs is `$HOME/ffs`, though that is
 also configurable on the command line or in the config file (with a